 This is done by engaging, enrolling and enabling everyone in the organization to see, respond to and conquer the problems of the 21st century in ways that people value and cherish.

 Our research shows that taking a systemic approach to innovation is the most effective from long term sustainability.
 There are up to thirteen dimensions that innovation can occur in organizations, as outlined by Daniel Nolan, in his article ‘The Thirteen Dimensions of Innovation’, where he describes how organizations can innovate in many areas, often in multiple areas at once.

 Finally noting the wise words of Jon Katzenbach in a recent article ‘The 10 Principles of Organizational Culture’ – “To a degree, culture can be compared to natural forces such as winds and tides.
 These elements are there in the background, sometimes unnoticed, sometimes obvious.
 Endowed with immense power, they can waylay plans and inhibit progress.
 They can’t really be tamed or fundamentally altered.
 But if you respect them and understand how to make the most of them, if you work with them and tap into their hidden power, they can become a source of energy and provide powerful assistance”.

-Developing an innovation culture equips you with the ultimate 21st century tool to leverage your organization’S culture and potential to unleash possibilities and maximize opportunities.
+Developing an innovation culture equips you with the ultimate 21st-century tool to leverage your organization’S culture and potential to unleash possibilities and maximize opportunities.

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviours and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.